Telecommunications lease

 A telecommunications lease is a lease that exists between a telecommunications provider, or a wireless company, and a landowner.
-Similar to other real estate leases, a telecommunications lease is put in place as an agreement to lease space on the landowner’s property for a telecommunications site or cellular tower for a specified length of time.
-In exchange for the use of space, the telecommunications provider (also referenced as a tenant) agrees to pay the landowner (a monthly or annual) rent.
+Similar to other real estate leases, a telecommunications lease is put in place as an agreement to lease space on the landowner's property for a telecommunications site or cellular tower for a specified length of time.
+In exchange for the use of space, the telecommunications provider (also referred to as a tenant) agrees to pay the landowner (a monthly or annual) rent.
 Telecom leases can be excellent sources of ancillary income, in some cases providing the landowner with thousands of dollars per month.

 Industry growth

 The telecommunication industry is growing as the need for 4G and 5G networks flourishes.
 As a result of this growth, there is a constant demand for cellular networks to increase their coverage.
 Therefore, more cellular towers are constructed and more leases are drawn up between the cellular provider and landowners, which can include municipalities and private landowners, such as homeowners.